hsf-training/analysis-essentials/git/08-collab.md

 The Owner push commits to the repository without giving any information to the Collaborator.
 How can the Collaborator find out what has changed with command line?
-And on GitHub?
+And on GitLab?

 {% solution "Solution" %}
 On the command line, the Collaborator can use ```git fetch origin master```